Frank-Instruments/Frank-Instruments.github.io/C/WrapDll/WrapDll.md

-# Wrap Sensor Dll Driver for LabVIEW Call
+# Wrap Sensor DLL Driver for LabVIEW Call

-Abstract:
+**Abstract:**

 This article describes how to wrap the sensor DLL driver for easily call from LabVIEW.
-Especially, the DLL has complex data interface: structure pointer including another structure pointer.
+Especially, the DLL has complex data interface: **structure pointer including another structure pointer**.

 Causes some sensor, instruments and customized equipments only have DLL driver, that is  written by C or C++.
 If the DLL data interface is complex or C++ class, User must wrap the DLL making another has simple interface data type DLL file, provide to LabVIEW to access and control the device.
 The LabVIEW can directly call the interface is structure pointer of DLL, corresponding to the LabVIEW cluster data type.
 But if the structure pointer object including another structure pointer, using cluster including cluster is not work.
 So this article will use Panasonic HL-C2 sensor Driver DLL as example to wrap to a simple data type interface, then using LabVIEW access the sensor data.